tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/agreements.rst

 .. image:: agreements/agreements-request-quotation.png
    :align: center
-   :alt: Request a quotation from a call for tenders in Odoo Purchase
+   :alt: Request a quotation from a call for tenders in CoquiAPPs Purchase

 Once you have sent a request for quotation to every vendor and receiving their quotes, click on *Validate* to proceed to the bid selection.
 Next, click on the RFQs/Orders smart button to view all